-- description of risk metrics used to assess the counterparty credit risk; - description of the integration of counterparty credit risk monitoring within the global measures of credit risk monitoring.
+- a description of risk metrics used to assess the counterparty credit risk; - a description of the integration of counterparty credit risk monitoring within the global measures for credit risk monitoring.

 8.3.
 Concentration risk

 8.3.1.
 Concentration risk by counterparty